 14. Hansen (1992: 262–63) and Graham (1989: 79) both follow Hu.
 Reding (1985) defends a different interpretation.

-15. Hui Shi's “one body” monism does not imply that the differentiated world of perceptual experience is delusory, nor that individual things are all formless blobs of protoplasm that can fuse together.
+15. Hui Shi’s “one unit” monism does not imply that the differentiated world of perceptual experience is delusory, nor that individual things are all formless blobs of protoplasm that can fuse together.
 It arises from thinking of the cosmos according to the model of a whole and its parts.
 Because distinctions between the parts can be drawn in innumerably many ways, it seems that arbitrary human convention is the only basis for distinguishing the parts one way rather than another—for instance, for distinguishing different kinds (lei) of things or “stuff” (shi) one way rather than another.
 Without our cognitive activity, individual things in themselves belong to neither one kind nor another, nor are they even “things” (wu).
 Rather, they are simply parts of a whole constituted by the cosmos and everything in it.

 As an analogy, consider how we conceive of the human body.
 We can recognize distinctions between the various parts of the body, such as the arms, legs, and torso, or we can treat the body as a single whole, forgetting for the moment any distinctions between its parts.
 Someone could argue that arms, legs, and so on are distinct from each other and from the body only in the sense that for some purposes we isolate them conceptually.
 In reality, they are all just (parts of) the body.
-The “Great One” or “one body” idea is that in an analogous way, the entire cosmos is a whole constituted by its myriad parts, and the parts exist as various individuals and kinds only because our cognitive activity divides them off from the whole.
+The “Great One” or “one unit” idea is that in an analogous way, the entire cosmos is a whole constituted by its myriad parts, and the parts exist as various individuals and kinds only because our cognitive activity divides them off from the whole.

 Of course, we can distinguish different types of criteria for identifying parts.
 Consider, for instance, the differences between these sorts of parts: (a) a discrete individual part that is detached from anything else, such as my body, which is unconnected to other bodies; (b) an intuitively distinct part of my body, such as my right index finger; (c) a random chunk of my body, such as a square centimeter of flesh near the center of my left calve; (d) the part of my body consisting of the fusion of my left ring finger, right eye, and spleen.
 The principles by which we might classify such different sorts of parts are a matter of discussion and controversy in contemporary metaphysics (see the entry on mereology).
 They obviously have an important bearing on the grounds for Hui Shi’s monism, since it may well be the case that arbitrary human convention is not the only basis for drawing distinctions between things and kinds of things.

-16. An alternative interpretation of the text that avoids this inconsistency would be that thesis 10 does not assert that the “one body” view is exclusively or absolutely correct, but merely recommends it as an ethical stance.
+16. An alternative interpretation of the text that avoids this inconsistency would be that thesis 10 does not assert that the “one unit” view is exclusively or absolutely correct, but merely recommends it as an ethical stance.

 18. In the version of the story found in the Annals (1.4), Confucius is one-upped by Laozi, who alone demonstrates the highest level of impartiality.
 A Chu man loses his bow and says, “A Chu person lost it, a Chu person will find it.
 Why bother looking for it?”
 Confucius comments, “Omit the ‘Chu’ and it’ll be admissible.”
 Laozi rejoins, “Omit the ‘person’ and it’ll be admissible.”